cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.html.md

     `./generate_deployment_manifest INFRASTRUCTURE MANIFEST-STUB > cf-deployment.yml`

-    Replace INFRASTRUCTURE with `vcloud` and replace MANIFEST-STUB with the name and location of your `cf-stub.yml file`.
-For example:
+    Replace INFRASTRUCTURE with `vsphere` and replace MANIFEST-STUB with the name and location of your `cf-stub.yml file`. vCloud uses the same manifest stub and command that vSphere uses.
+Example:

     <pre class="terminal">
-	$ ./generate_deployment_manifest vcloud cf-stub.yml > cf-deployment.yml
+	$ ./generate_deployment_manifest vsphere cf-stub.yml > cf-deployment.yml
     </pre>

 1. Use `bosh target` to target the BOSH Director.